 HOW TO OBTAIN THE HOUSING DISREGARD:

 When you are ready to leave the nursing home or adult home, or soon after you leave, you or your MLTC plan must request that your local Medicaid program change your Medicaid budget to give you the Housing Disregard.
+See September 2018 NYS DOH Medicaid Update that requires MLTC plan to help you ask for it.

 NYC Medicaid program prefers that your MLTC plan file the request, using